 CPUID Instruction.
 The CPUID instruction provides complete information about the processor implementation and its capabilities.
 Software operating at any privilege level can execute the CPUID instruction to collect this information.
 System software normally uses the CPUID instruction to determine which optional features are available so the system can be configured appropriately.
-The optional features identified by the CPUID instruction are described in "CPUID" in Volume 3.
+See Section 3.3, "Processor Feature Identification," on page 63.